30 tips for perfect Photography Composition

 Balance in the photo makes us feel comfortable.
 It affects you how you feel when you are looking at it.

 The balance created many different ways.
 One of them is symmetry, also by playing with different sized objects.
-If they are close, in weighs, size the image feel more balanced.
+If they are close in weights, size the image feels more balanced.

 The symmetrical vertical lines, arches of the pillars, and the visual value of the light and dark contrast helps your eyes to travel all the way to the far point of the photo.

 TIP: Applying Balance

 We can illustrate balance with symmetry where things are facing each other or in an opposing position.
 Look for lines in structures or similar objects in your surrounding.
 Search your surroundings in the city and landscapes for possible potential ways to use this compositional element.